Related Subjects:

 Management

-- Pregnant women with chickenpox symptoms should contact their GP immediately and avoid contact with susceptible individuals.
+- Pregnant women with suspected chickenpox should seek urgent GP/maternity advice and avoid contact with susceptible individuals.

 References